-Every child has an EYFS electronic profile (Tapestry) which records and describes their development and learning achievements throughout the Early Years Foundation Stage, through ongoing observation and assessment.
-The Learning Journeys also include information provided by parents on their child's achievements.
+Every child has an EYFS electronic profile (Tapestry) which records their development and learning achievements throughout the Early Years Foundation Stage.
+This is recorded through the use of photos and short descriptions.
+The Learning Journeys also include information provided by parents on their child's achievements at home.

-In the final term of the Reception year an EYFS Profile is completed for each child.
+In the final term of the Reception year, an EYFS Profile is completed for each child.
 Each child's level of development is assessed against the seventeen early learning goals.
 The Teacher indicates whether children are working towards the Early Learning Goal (ELG) or have met the expected levels of development.
 The parents have access to the Tapestry profile outlining their child's skills and abilities in relation to the three key characteristics of learning; playing and exploring, active learning and creating and thinking critically.
+At the end of the year, parent's have an opportunity to download the complete profile to keep for their records.